dinshaw/dinshaw.github.io/full-outline.md

 ### Project Environment
-* OK, so in the perfect world i just described i pull down my code knowing that my system-level tools are the same as everyone on my teams, install my gems, run my spec, and everything is still broken...
+* OK, so in the perfect world i just described i pull down my code knowing that my system-level tools are the same as everyone on my teams, install my dependancies, run my tests, and everything is still broken...
 * Turns out someone added Redis to this project.
 This is not a system level tool, this is a per-project dependency.
 * its also not too hard to debug, but that is not always the case.
-* Git pull; bundle is not enough for any real–world project
+* Git pull; bundle install; is not enough for any real–world project
 * But just like Server definitions, there can be project definittions that install the proper runtimes and data stores and fetch the latest code and do a better job of ensuring consistency across multi–developer teams
 * [SLIDE] : Boxen project recipe

 ### CI and Production
 * I am guessing everyone in this room has experienced problems promoting code from a development environment to CI and Production, so i will skip the example here.
-* The take away here is that these issues that we all see and accept as 'part of our job' are avoidable.
+* The take away here is that these issues that we all see and accept as 'part of our job' are avoidable to some extent.
 * If your development environment and your local test environment are identical to CI and Production, then the time we spend troubleshooting these issues is minimized, and, maybe more importantly, the frustration and the finger–pointing 'hey it worked on my machine, it must be your fault' is also minimized.

 ## And we become viable as Talent
-* In addition to staying happy, another advantage to starting down the DevOps path now, is…
+* In addition to being happier and more productive, DevOps skills will keep us viable.
+* We are all incredably fortunate to find ourselves in a seemingly recesion proof industry.
 * [SLIDE] Working is the new rich
-* Staying employed.
 * This is where our industry is heading.
 Our job description is changing and it is up to us whether we answer the call or not.
 * Puppet report http://info.puppetlabs.com/2013-state-of-devops-report.html
 * [SLIDE] State of DevOps Report